 The conditions under which human intervention qualifies as meaningful are similar to which render a decision non-solely automated (see ‘What is the difference between solely automated and partly automated decision-making?’ below).
 However, a key difference is that in solely automated contexts, human intervention is only required on a case-by-case basis to safeguard the individual’s rights, whereas for a system to qualify as not solely automated, meaningful human intervention is required in every decision.

 Note that if you are using automated decision making, as well as implementing suitable safeguards, you must also have a suitable lawful basis.
-See ‘How do we identify our purposes and lawful basis when using AI?’ and ‘What is the impact of Article 22 of the GDPR?’ in the section on ‘What do we need to do to ensure lawfulness, fairness, and transparency in AI systems?’.
+See ‘How do we identify our purposes and lawful basis when using AI?’ and ‘What is the impact of Article 22 of the UK GDPR?’ above.

 Further reading outside this guidance